Understanding Health Product Research Behavior

 The Challenge

-The Healthline Reviews team identified mid-intent users as a potential untapped revenue source and decided to redesign their product review pages to help increase engagement with this target audience.
-Mid-intent users are people who are actively researching a health solution on Healthline.com but are not yet looking at specific brand product reviews.
-The first stage of research focused on better understanding Healthline’s mid-intent users and their health product research behavior.
+The Healthline Reviews team identified mid-intent users as a potential untapped revenue source and decided to redesign their product review pages to enhance engagement with this target audience.
+Mid-intent users are actively researching health solutions on Healthline.com but have not yet begun searching for specific brand product reviews.
+This initial research phase aimed to better understand the behavior and attitudes of Healthline’s mid-intent users in their search for health products.

 User Interviews and Observation

-The goal of the user interviews was to identify the information-seeking and purchasing behavior, motivations, and attitudes of mid-intent users struggling with insomnia.
-We also wanted to learn more about users’ health and wellness routines and challenges.
-I conducted 17 semi-structured qualitative interviews remotely over UserTesting.com.
+I decided to conduct user interviews and observe users search for health products to enhance the qualitative depth of existing quantitative survey research.
+The aim of these interviews was to understand the information-seeking and purchasing behaviors, motivations, and attitudes of mid-intent users who are experiencing insomnia.
+Additionally, we wanted to gather insights into users' health and wellness routines, as well as the challenges they face.
+I conducted 17 semi-structured qualitative interviews remotely using UserTesting.com.

 Key Findings